code-423n4/2025-04-cabal/README.md

 Any test implementations within in-scope files (f.e. `fun` declarations prefixed with `[#test-only]`) are considered out-of-scope for the purposes of the contest.

+The current state of the codebase is meant for a `TESTING` environment to ensure that the project's test suites run as smoothly as possible.

+**There are two instances in the code where this can be observed and needs to be changed to achieve a production-ready state of the system**:

+- `cabal.move`
+    - `cabal::initialize`: The `// USE THIS FOR PROD` function variant should be considered in scope as the `// USE THIS FOR TESTING` variant is not meant for production
+- `snapshots.move`
+    - `snapshots::update_snapshot`: The `mock_voting_power_weight` invocation should be commented out and the preceding `pool_router::get_voting_power_weight` invocation should be uncommented as the `mock_voting_power_weight` function is out-of-scope

 ### Files in scope

 | Contract | SLOC | Purpose | Libraries used |